mobilejazz/harmony-reference/datasource.md

 - `ObjectQuery<T>`: A query containing an object of type T.
 - `ArrayQuery<T>`: A query containing an array of objects of type T.

+It is the user responsibility to use the above listed queries or create new queries for all the specified actions in his project.

 ### API

 All actions handled by a `DataSource` are grouped in a simple CRUD.